-The sacred space within the Apparition Chapel and Oratory is understood to be where Adele saw the Blessed Mother in 1859.
+The sacred space near the Apparition Chapel and Oratory is believed to be where Adele saw the Blessed Mother in 1859.

 The current Apparition Chapel is the fourth chapel to have been built on the grounds.
 Constructed in 1942, the church’s Tudor Gothic architecture, wooden truss ceilings, and religious statues showcase a style of devotional art reminiscent of the early 20th century.